 What you'll have at the end

-A working terminal, Node.js installed, the Claude Code CLI logged in, the GitHub CLI logged in, and the Claudio CLI installed and running.
+A working terminal, Node.js installed, a model provider set up (Claude, ChatGPT, or any other one you pick), the GitHub CLI logged in, and the Claudio CLI installed and running.
 Then you'll send Claudio your first task and watch it open a real pull request on GitHub.

 Step 1